Who is eligible to apply for Alumni Leadership Academy?

 The program is an extension of economic reasoning learned in other FTE student programs to contemporary and historical leadership and decision-making.
 Program sessions, both in the classroom, and throughout DC, build on the economics and leadership topics taught in our student programs.

 Casual summer clothing may be worn.
 However, attention to modesty and decorum consistent with serious academic purpose and visits to government offices, museums, and other public institutions is required.
 Tank tops, revealing shorts, and clothing that show bare stomachs should be left at home.
 Bring comfortable shoes.
 All students should be prepared to walk a great deal between subway stops, classrooms, and public institutions and should be prepared for heat and/or rain.
-Business attire may be required for one ore more activity.
+Business attire may be required for one or more activities.
 Specific requirements mandated by particular activities will be included in orientation materials.

 If air travel is necessary, there are three area airports that include Reagan National Airport (DCA), Dulles International Airport (IAD), and Baltimore-Washington International Airport (BWI).
 Students should ideally arrange their flights to arrive at the destination airport around lunchtime on the first day of the program – this provides enough time to pick up any checked luggage and eat lunch before travelling to American University by check-in time, which is any time between 2 – 4 PM on Monday afternoon.
 Best options include the Metro, Uber, taxis and Super Shuttle.
 The closest Metro station is the Tenleytown-AU stop on the Redline.
 From the station, students can take the AU shuttle that is located on the corner of 40th St. NW and Albemarle St. NW in front of Whole Foods.

 While we realize that solo long-distance travel is intimidating for some students and families, FTE also considers this process a necessary part of learning about the independence and initiative skills that our programs encourage.
-We’ve found that students who manage their ground transportation on their own (with parents just a cell phone call away, of course) return home with a gratifying sense of independence and accomplishment that helps prepare them for college!
+We’ve found that students who manage their ground transportation on their own (with parents just a cell phone call away) return home with a gratifying sense of independence and accomplishment that helps prepare them for college!

 The program is not confined just to American University.
 Participants will travel to various location “classrooms”, including many of Washington D.C.’s museums and monuments.